lexbor/docs/site/src/docs/lexbor.md

 ```

-# General
+# General Considerations

-## Dependencies
+## Our Approach: Dependencies, Algorithms, Platforms

-The project develops without external dependencies.
+- The project is developed in pure `C` without external dependencies.

-We are not fans of repeatedly writing all known algorithms, like AVL Tree, Binary Search Tree and so on, but it is important for us to use our own approach to creating objects and managing memory.
+  Go hard or go home.

+- We're not reinventing every algo known to humankind, but we approach object
+  creation and memory management in our own way.
+Most classic algorithms
-Most of the implemented algorithms are not "clean", the logic of them has somehow been changed/optimized for needs of the project.
+  `lexbor` uses are noticeably tweaked for the needs of the project.

-There is no contradiction to using third-party code, but often all that is needed for a project is easier to write independently than to adapt someone's code, licenses.
+- We're not averse to using third-party code, but it's often easier to start

-## Platform-dependent

-Despite the fact that the project is written in pure `C` without external dependencies, the implementation of some functions depends for each platform.
-Namely: multithreading, timers, input-output, blocking (spinlock, mutex).
+  from scratch than incorporate an extra dependency (Node.js, we're looking at
+  you).

+- A number of funcions are platform dependent, such as threading, timers, I/0,
+  blocking primitives (spinlocks, mutexes).
+To help their implementation, a
-For this, a separate module `port` is implemented which has its own structure and build rules different from the other modules.
+  separate `port` module exists; its structure and build rules differ from the
+  other modules.

-## Memory
+## Memory Management

-Four functions for working with dynamic memory:
+There are four major dynamic memory functions:

 ```C
 void *